KartikChawla09/TakeLeap-Assignment/README.md

 ## Introduction

-This is my submission for TakeLeap Assignment !
-This repository contains the codebase for the TakeLeap assignment.
+This is my submission for TakeLeap Assignment!
+This repository contains the codebase for the entire project.
 Follow the instructions below to set up and run the project on your local machine.

 ## Visit the Deployed Site